 In case the examination language is not your mother tongue, the duration of the examination can be extended to 90 minutes (net).
 Please indicate this when registering with the certification body.

 Are there different examination conditions for the visually impaired?

 In case you are profoundly visually impaired the duration of the examination can be extended to 90 minutes (net).
 Questions and possible answers can be read to you by the examiner.
 Please mention this when registering with the certification body.

-How can I find a certifying body for the CPSA exam?
+How can I find a certification body for the CPSA exam?

-You can find all information about the certifying bodies here.
+You can find all information about the certification bodies here.

 How does the certification examination for CPSA‑F (Foundation Level) work?

-The actual CPSA‑F examination consists of a multiple-choice test of approx. 75 minutes, in which you will be required to answer roughly 40 questions (as the number of points allocated to individual questions varies and questions are randomised, the exact number of questions can vary depending on which questions are drawn).
+The actual CPSA‑F examination consists of a multiple-choice test of approx. 75 minutes in which you will be required to answer roughly 40 questions (as the number of points allocated to individual questions varies and questions are randomized, the exact number of questions can vary, depending on which questions are drawn).
 You will be awarded points for every correct answer, and you will need to achieve 60% of the examination’s maximum possible points score in order to pass.

-Candidates usually attend licensed training course in order to prepare for this examination, but in terms of formal requirements you could also complete the examination without having taken part in any training.
+Candidates usually attend licensed training courses in order to prepare for this examination, but in terms of formal requirements you could also complete the examination without having taken part in any training.

-The examination will be carried out by a licensed certifying body – which will also be in charge of assessment and necessary formalities.
-This organisation will then provide you with your examination result, usually within a week of completion of the examination, and also your official CPSA‑F certificate if you have passed the examination.
+The examination will be carried out by a licensed certification body – which will also be in charge of assessment and necessary formalities.
+This organization will then provide you with your examination result, usually within a week of completion of the examination, and also your official CPSA‑F certificate if you have passed the examination.